nonfiction/silverstripe-lumberjack/README.md

 ## Usage

 In this example we have a `NewsHolder` page which is the root of our news section, containing `NewsArticle`s and `NewsPage`s.
 We want to display `NewsPage` in the site tree but we want to display `NewsArticle`s in a `GridField`.

 	<?php

 	class NewsHolder extends Page {
 		private static $extensions = array(
 			'Lumberjack',
 		);

 		private static $allowed_children = array(
 			'NewsArticle',
 			'NewsPage',
 		);
 	}

 	class NewsArticle extends Page {

 		private static $show_in_sitetree = false;

 		private static $allowed_children = array();

 	}

 	class NewsPage extends Page {

 		private static $show_in_sitetree = true;

 	}

 If `show_in_sitetree` is not explicitly defined on a class, then it will default to true.
 You can add this setting to core classes and modules using the YAML config system.
 It is **not** recommended to add the LumberJack extension to the `SiteTree` or `Page` class.

 	:::yaml

 	BlogHolder:
 	  extensions:
 	    - 'Lumberjack'

 	BlogEntry:
 	  show_in_sitetree: false

+You can customize item sorting by modifying `Lumberjack::$sort_order`.
+For example:

+	Lumberjack::$sort_order = "Created DESC";